Key Takeaways About How to Get the Smell of Weed Out of Your Car

 RELATED: Best Ways to Store Cannabis Long-Term Without the Smell

-And there you have it.
-That's our list of the many different methods you can try to remove the smell of weed from your car.
-Just another reminder: it's illegal to smoke or consume cannabis in your vehicle, even if you're not the one operating it.
-And please NEVER get behind the wheel if you're under the influence of marijuana.
-There's never a good excuse to drive while high.
+As a reminder: it's illegal to smoke or consume cannabis in your vehicle, even if you're not the one operating it.
+Never get behind the wheel if you're under the influence of cannabis.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.